ElektraInitiative/opensesame/doc/thiesclima-weatherstation.md

 ### Developing Custom Rust Code

-In our Rust code, we utilize the `serialport` and `gpio` modules.
-The `serialport` module allows us to send serial packages to the MOD-RS485 board, while the `gpio` module enables read and write operations by configuring the SCL/SCK (GPIO273) and #SS/SDA (GPIO272) pins.
-When both pins are set to `0`, the MOD-RS485 is ready to receive packages, and when both are set to `1`, the MOD-RS485 is ready to send packages.

-Currently, we are able to observe output on the RS485 bus, but we have not received a response.
-This could be due to the weather station being set to full-duplex by default, whereas we can only use half-duplex.

-To compile the Rust code, you need to install the `libudev` library.
-During cross-compilation, we encountered issues, so we opted to compile it directly on the [A20-OLinuXino-LIME2](https://www.olimex.com/Products/OLinuXino/A20/A20-OLinuXino-LIME2/open-source-hardware).

 #### ASCII
 The initial attempt was to send ASCII messages over the serial connection, as implemented in the `src/weather_station/connection_ascii.rs` file.
 In the `connection_ascii.rs` file, we attempted to send data to configure the weather station for half-duplex usage.